rubyhcm/demo_sidekiq/README.md

-# This repo is using to demo sidekiq
+# This repo is used to demo sidekiq